mishelashala/blog/003-encapsulation.md

 john.getName() // 'Jenny Doe'
 ```

-In this case we have the same factory function person, but instead of exposing the property name we expose a getter `getName` and the setter `setName`. `setName` is a function that allows us to change the internal value of `name` on the object.
+In this case we have the same factory function person, but instead of exposing the property name we expose a getter `getName` and the setter `setName`.

+`setName` is a function that allows us to change the internal value of `name` on the object.

 It's considered an anti-pattern to provide a setter and a getter for a private property.

-If we provide both then we're givin full access to the property, therefore making the entire idea of having a private property pointless.
+If we provide both then we're giving full access to the property, therefore making the entire idea of having a private property pointless.

 ## Summary: